conestack/node/src/node/behaviors/mapping.rst

     ``update``: failed: NotImplementedError()
     ``values``: failed: NotImplementedError()

-All methods are defined on the class by the FullMapping part, none are inherited from base classes.::
+All methods are defined on the class by the FullMapping behavior, none are inherited from base classes.::

     >>> tester.wherefrom